PawelSienko/Randomizer.NET/README.md

 # Some

-###### The open source library to generate random values for string, float,date, double and decimal.
+###### The open source library to generate random values for string, float, date, double and decimal.
 ###### Very helpful in unit tests or random values to fill database tables.

 #### Positive float